mirceanton/mirceanton.com/content/post/0005-setting-up-a-ceph-cluster-in-proxmox/index.md

 To keep the Kube analogies rolling, though at this point I am stretching it a bit, I think, if the Monitors are etcd, then the Managers are like the metrics-server and the Kubernetes Dashboard all rolled into one.
 They don't store the critical state themselves, but they are responsible for gathering all the telemetry, performance metrics, and capacity data from across the cluster.

 All of that information is then exposed through user-friendly features like the web-based Ceph Dashboard and a REST API.
-These are not enabled by default, but rather as add-ons or modules which you can enabled if you want them.
+These are not enabled by default, but rather as add-ons or modules which you can enabled if you want to.

 Managers work in an active/standby mode, meaning only one is actively working at any given time while the others wait to take over if it fails.
 Because of this, you technically only need two for proper HA.
 However, the documentation recommends running one alongside each of your monitors in a small cluster.